RoboJackets/apiary/docs/officers/attendance.rst

 At this point you may either continue by entering GTIDs manually in the text field, or connecting to an external BuzzCard reader by Bluetooth.

 .. important::
-    Support for using an external BuzzCard reader by Bluetooth is limited to Google Chrome (on Windows, macOS, Linux, ChromeOS, and Android) and Microsoft Edge (on Windows and macOS).
-If you aren't using one of these browsers/platforms, you won't see the option to connect to a reader in the popup, and will only be able to enter GTIDs manually.
+    Support for using an external BuzzCard reader by Bluetooth is limited to browsers/platforms that support the `Web Bluetooth API <https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#browser_compatibility>`_.
+    If you aren't using one of these, you won't see the option to connect to a reader in the popup, and will only be able to enter GTIDs manually.

 #.
 Power on the BuzzCard reader by pressing and holding the power button for three seconds.
 #.
 Click the :guilabel:`Connect BuzzCard Reader` button.
 Select the reader from the list that matches the numbers on the label on the bottom.